California Sexual Assault Lawyers

 What If There Was No Conviction In The Criminal Case?

-If the person who harmed you isn’t found guilty in a criminal case, it’s essential to know that you can still seek justice in a civil case.
+If the person who harmed you isn’t found guilty in a criminal case, it’s essential to know that you can still pursue a civil case.
 In civil court, the standards are different and designed to give you another opportunity to hold the person accountable.

 While a criminal conviction requires proving guilt “beyond a reasonable doubt,” a civil case only requires showing that it’s more likely than not that the harmful act occurred.
 This means that even without a criminal conviction, you can seek financial compensation and support for what you’ve experienced.
 You are not alone; there are paths to find justice and healing.